imadmian/sf-challenge-clojure-script/README.md

 ### Part I - Parsing the input commands

 The first part of the assignment is to parse the input data to determine how many locations on the grid that are currently active.
-The input data is found in the file [input-data.txt](input-data.txt).
+The input data is found in the file [resources/input-data.txt](resources/input-data.txt).

 The input file contains commands that specify if the locations in a given sub-grid should be activated, deactivated or toggled.
 At the beginning all locations were deactivated.
 Toggling a location means that it goes from deactivated to activated or from activated to deactivated.